Fertilizer Shipments Survey (FSS)

 Processing error may occur at various stages of processing such as data entry, editing and tabulation.
 Measures have been taken to minimize these errors.
 A few trained staff work on this survey and review the estimates.

-This survey is a census of companies in the population, and there is minimal non-response.
+There is minimal non-response for this survey.
 Every effort is made to minimize reporting and processing errors and the data confrontation process is used to validate data before publication.
 Where necessary, any specific concerns are footnoted in the applicable tables.

 - Date modified: